foosel/foosel.github.io/content/til/how-to-reduce-the-titlebar-size-of-gnome/index.md

 ![After: The title bar reduced to the bare minimum in height, with only a minimal amount of padding, no more wasting space](after.png)

 And now I'm happy, at least with non-Gnome apps, my chosen development environment VSCode included.

+*Update 2023-04-30: Alas, that no longer works under Gnome 44, so for now I'm stuck with oversized titlebars again.*

 [^1]: Currently Gnome 43.3 running under Wayland on Fedora Workstation 37